 The bedroom of this condominium is aptly decorated with layered textures, in line with the Scandinavian design philosophy.
-By using throw pillows with varying patterns and bedspreads of different materials, it makes the space extra relaxing and inviting.
+Using throw pillows with varying patterns and bedspreads of different materials, it makes the space extra relaxing and inviting.
 Introducing artwork in multiples adds synchrony while keeping things simple.

 7. Modern Asian-inspired Home @ Waterway Condominium

 Designed by HyggeHomey Pte Ltd, this condo interior design project was inspired by the homeowners’ appreciation for travel and nature.
 Warm touches of natural wood were used for the most part of the living room, underscoring the trademark features of modern design.